AlexWang1987/alexwang1987.github.io/foundations/css/css.md

 In CSS world, There are infinite style attributes. you should think of every Skinning Target as a box.
 Style types are finite.
 The first one is:

 * display
-    > Display maybe one of most important attributes, because it defines what it looks like of skinning target and how it will affect its children including its color, font, or layout maybe.
+    > Display maybe one of most important attributes, because it defines what mode the render will use.
+It will affect itself behavior and its children including its color, font, or layout maybe.

     * CSS Box Model ( one of core modules of CSS)
         > You can think of every web component as a box.
 Its attributes used for visual formatting.